duckduckgo/duckduckhack-docs/frontend-reference/cheat-sheet-reference.md

 To display a literal `\n` or `\t` in your JSON, you need to escape the slash: `\\n` or `\\t`.

-> See it in action in this [live example](https://duckduckgo.com/?q=common+escape+sequences+cheat+sheet&ia=cheatsheet&iax=1) of common escape sequences and its [corresponding code](https://github.com/duckduckgo/zeroclickinfo-goodies/blob/master/share/goodie/cheat_sheets/json/common-escape-sequences.json).
+> See this [live example](https://duckduckgo.com/?q=common+escape+sequences+cheat+sheet&ia=cheatsheet&iax=1) of common escape sequences and its [corresponding code](https://github.com/duckduckgo/zeroclickinfo-goodies/blob/master/share/goodie/cheat_sheets/json/common-escape-sequences.json).

 ### Arrow Keys